richafnu/Viva/Viva/connections/viva-connections-overview.md

 Accessing Viva Connections from a tablet or mobile device features a more compact experience for the three components and uses tabs to make it easier to scroll through content.

-> [!NOTE]
->
-> The spotlight will not display in the mobile experience at this time.
-A future update is planned to bring this feature to mobile.

 ### The Viva Connections desktop experience

 Accessing Viva Connections via Teams, SharePoint home page, or [Viva Suite home website](https://viva.cloud.microsoft/) provides a consistent experience through multiple entry points.